BrandenBent/LordOfTheObjectsProject-1/README.md

 # Lord Of The Objects Project

 ## Overview
+This project is an assignment from the Skill Distillery FullStack Java Bootcamp focussing on Object Oriented Java programming.

 The overall goal of this project was to solidify our understanding of object oriented programming by creating a terminal game.
 Through the implementation of our game, we would practice three of the four fundamentals of OOP: abstraction, encapsulation, and inheritance.
 The project had six basic criteria:
 1. When the program starts, the user is welcomed and given a list of available commands.
 2. The game continues until the user either dies reaches the win condition.